vhaudiquet/ubuntu-project-docs/docs/who-makes-ubuntu/joining/dmb-application.md

 ## When to apply for team membership

 It can be difficult to know when you are ready to apply for uploader team membership.
-Here are some guidelines:

-* There is no minimum number of sponsored uploads into the Archive that you need to have.
-You need to have demonstrated enough previous work to be able to assure your endorsers that you can be trusted with unsupervised upload access to the primary Archive.

-  * On your application Discourse page, describe your areas of work.
-    As a guideline, the DMB expects to see that you have demonstrated competence in at least those areas.

-* At least some of your endorsers should be your (future) peers.
-If you are applying for upload rights to a package set, for example, we will expect to see your fellow set members providing endorsements.

-* You should have knowledge of the Ubuntu release cycle and processes (for example SRUs).

-* It is nice and probably makes your application easier if you are a part of the development community.
-Consider hanging out on IRC, joining in with discussions and helping new contributors.
+For some advice and guidance, check out the {ref}`dmb-aspects-of-a-good-application` page.
+To understand how the Ubuntu development skills map to the various uploader levels, you may also find it helpful to refer to {ref}`dmb-application-knowledge-requirements`.

 (dmb-application-meeting)=